NonProjects/tgbox/docs/examples.rst

 Understanding Box
 +++++++++++++++++

-As already been said, the :class:`~tgbox.api.abstract.Box` is a class that combines the methods from both of the :class:`~tgbox.api.local.DecryptedLocalBoxFile` and :class:`~tgbox.api.remote.DecryptedRemoteBoxFile`.
+As already been said, the :class:`~tgbox.api.abstract.Box` is a class that combines the methods from both of the :class:`~tgbox.api.local.DecryptedLocalBox` and :class:`~tgbox.api.remote.DecryptedRemoteBox`.
 You can access them like this:

 .. code-block:: python